nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 Use ‘as a trade mark’ is use of the mark as a *badge of origin* whether the trade mark would have been understood by consumers as being used to *indicate a connection* in the course of trade between the goods or services and the person using it.

 Use of a trade mark in relation to goods/services also means use of the trade mark upon, or in physical or other relation to,  the goods (including secondhand goods) or services. [^AUTOREPLACEDTMAs74and5ENDREPLACE]
-[^AUTOREPLACEDTMAs74and5ENDREPLACE]: //TMA// s 7(4) and (5)
+[^AUTOREPLACEDTMAs74and5ENDREPLACE]: _TMA_ s 7(4) and (5)

 ### Distinguishing Goods or Services in the Course of Trade

 There is no requirement that trade result in actual sales or dealing in the goods – it is enough if the goods or services have been offered or advertised for sale or hire.
 However, a trade mark must be registered with respect to one or more classes of goods and/or services. [^AUTOREPLACEDTMAs19ENDREPLACE] There are 34 classes of goods and 11 classes of services.
-See IP Australia, Trade Marks Classification Search, [Classes of Goods](http://xeno.ipaustralia.gov.au/tmgns/facelets/tmgoods.xhtml)
+See IP Australia, Trade Marks Classification Search, [Classes of Goods](http:_xeno.ipaustralia.gov.au/tmgns/facelets/tmgoods.xhtml)
-[^AUTOREPLACEDTMAs19ENDREPLACE]: //TMA// s 19
+[^AUTOREPLACEDTMAs19ENDREPLACE]: _TMA_ s 19

-**Video overview by Morgan Beames on [The Classification System for Trade Marks](https://www.youtube.com/watch?v=OQKNDMjn89M)**
+**Video overview by Morgan Beames on [The Classification System for Trade Marks](https:_www.youtube.com/watch?v=OQKNDMjn89M)**

-**Video overview by Maddy Ryan on [The Classification System for Trade Marks](https://www.youtube.com/watch?v=VUJxVWAMvIo)**
+**Video overview by Maddy Ryan on [The Classification System for Trade Marks](https:_www.youtube.com/watch?v=VUJxVWAMvIo)**

 ## Types of Trade Marks